skfile/skfile/README.md

 Hi, I’m @skfile.
-I like to think and create.
+I like to build things.
 That's about it.

 <!---
 skfile/skfile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.